ong-osmond/Employee-Summary-Generator/README.md

 ![Enter Details](/assets/img/03-Add-More-Employees.png)

 3. After typing in your answer to each prompt, press ENTER to proceed to the next prompt.
-   If you did not enter an answer or typed in an invalid email address, the program will not continue and return an error message.
+   If you did not enter an answer, or did not enter a number for the employee ID or Manager office number, or typed in an invalid email address, the program will not continue and return an error message.
    You may exit the program at any time by typing in CTRL+C.
 ![Enter Details and Input Validations](/assets/img/02-Input-Validations.png)